 Omar completed a degree in International Business from the Technological Institute of Monterrey in Mexico City and an MA in Community Development and Social Planning from the University of British Columbia.

-HPS is a community-based program aimed at preventing and reducing homelessness in the region, which VCF administers in partnership with Metro Vancouver.
-She brings extensive experience in social and affordable housing finance, accounting, property management and real estate asset management, having worked at King County Housing Authority and Bellwether Housing, which has the largest non-profit affordable housing portfolio in the City of Seattle.
+Reaching Home is a community-based program aimed at preventing and reducing homelessness in the region.
+Arminda brings extensive experience in social and affordable housing finance, accounting, property management and real estate asset management, having worked at King County Housing Authority and Bellwether Housing, which has the largest non-profit affordable housing portfolio in the City of Seattle.

-Arminda holds a BA from Seattle University.
-She also received a Graduate Diploma in Urban Studies from SFU, and, along with her family, is proud to call Metro Vancouver home.
+Arminda holds a bachelor of arts from Seattle University.
+She also received a graduate diploma in urban studies from Simon Fraser University, and, along with her family, is proud to call Metro Vancouver home.

-Before starting with HPS, Julie joined VCF in 2014 as part of First Call: BC Child and Youth Advocacy Coalition and the Living Wage for Families Campaign.
+Before starting with Reaching Home, Julie joined Vancity Community Foundation in 2014 as part of First Call: BC Child and Youth Advocacy Coalition and the Living Wage for Families Campaign.
 Through her work at YWCA Metro Vancouver and the Vancouver School Board, Julie has seen first-hand how a safe place to call home can help the most vulnerable citizens move forward.
-That’s why she’s excited to work at HPS to help prevent the cycle of poverty and create better lives for the homeless or those at risk of homelessness.
+That’s why she’s excited to work at Reaching Home to help prevent the cycle of poverty and create better lives for the homeless or those at risk of homelessness.

 Julie has been the editor of the Renfrew-Collingwood Community News since 2007 and previously worked at Raincoast Books and Alive magazine.
-She holds a bachelor of commerce from the University of BC and studied community economic development at Simon Fraser University.
+She holds a bachelor of commerce from the University of B.C. and a certificate in community economic development from Simon Fraser University.